AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-Due to sunset of [JCenter by JFrog](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), our SDKs are no longer being uploaded to JCenter.
+Due to sunset of [JCenter by JFrog](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), the Mobile SDKs are no longer being uploaded to JCenter.
 Android libraries are now available on [MavenCentral](https://search.maven.org/search?q=g:com.adobe.marketing.mobile).
-For more information, see links below or find [our libraries on MavenCentral](https://search.maven.org/search?q=g:com.adobe.marketing.mobile).
+For more information, see links below or find [the Android libraries on MavenCentral](https://search.maven.org/search?q=g:com.adobe.marketing.mobile).
 For more information on how to declare dependencies from Maven, please see [Declaring repositories](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:declaring_multiple_repositories) on Gradle.

 | Extension | Maven | Github |
 |---|---|---|